HSF/hsf.github.io/newsletter/_posts/2019-04-01-Jlab-Workshop.md

-*Reconstruction and Software Triggers* looked at the increasing tendency to produce analysis quality output close to the detector, both in time and in space, so called *Real Time Analysis*.
+*Reconstruction and Software Triggers* looked at the increasing tendency to produce analysis quality output close to the detector, both in time and in space, so called *Real Time Analysis*, now used by all LHC collaborations.
 That touched again on integrating compute accelerators, such as FPGAs as a way to do complex inference within budget.
+[//]: # CD: Is "compute" accelerators a typo?

+[//]: # CD: could have reco&software trigger picture(s) here

 Many of our other HSF working groups also organised sessions. *Education and Training* is still a major challenge for the community.
 A survey of what the